nightwatchjs/nightwatch-docs/guide/third-party-test-runners/ava.md

 }</code></pre>

 #### Step 3: Nightwatch environment setup for Ava
 You have to create an environment of Nightwatch to make it compatible with Ava.
-You need to write a `_setup-nightwatch-env.js` file and make sure it has been included inside require key of Ava config:
+You need to write a `_setup-nightwatch-env.js` file and make sure it has been included in your tests files :

 <pre class="line-numbers"><code class="language-javascript">const Nightwatch = require('nightwatch');